-1 Load Flash or close the current file and create a NEW FLASH FILE (ActionScript 3.0).
+1 Load Flash or close the current files and create a new ACTIONSCRIPT 3.0 file.

-- 3 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - 4 Access the FLASHcs5 SUPPORT FILES, open the CHAPTER 14 folder and import the LONDON image.
+- 3 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - 4 Access the FLASHcs6 SUPPORT FILES, open the CHAPTER 14 folder and import the LONDON image.